usamaidrsk/book-at-limehome/README.md

 ### Testing

-* Use the following command to run tests in the application:
+* Use the following command to run integration tests in the application:
  ```
  npx cypress open
  ```